vacuumlabs/cardano-ctf/01_sell_nft/README.md

 ## Off-chain code

-You only have to interact with the `play.ts` file.
-Similar to the previous level, you can create it by copying the [play_template.ts](./scripts/play_template.ts).
+You only have to make changes in the `player.ts` file.
+Similar to the previous level, you can create it by copying the [player_template.ts](./scripts/player_template.ts).
 Inside the file, the relevant parts are clearly commented, starting with `================ YOUR CODE STARTS HERE` and ending with `================ YOUR CODE ENDS HERE`.